reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 # Rest of the configuration is omitted
 ```
-The Hibernate DDL is used to generate the schema using the entity definitions.
+Hibernate DDL is used to generate the schema using the entity definitions.
 With the `ddl-auto`, we set that we want to destroy and recreate the schema on each run.

 ## Building the Data Access Layer